aappddeevv/scalajs-reaction/README.md

 React 16.8+, the one with hooks, is required.
 Some experimental APIs are supported so you may want to use the latest experimental release.

+## What's available

-There are many modules available as most of the focus has been on hand-crafted bindings in order to improve ergonomics.
+There are many bindings available as most of the focus has been on hand-crafted bindings in order to improve ergonomics.
 We'll work with ScalablyType to improve the availability of bindings, however, they are quite simple to write using scalajs-reaction.
 All of these libraries use the group name `org.ttgoss.js`:

-- apollo
+- apollo (apollo3 only)
 - bootstrap
 - dataloader
 - data-validation (applicative data validation)